 Second, see how much flexibility you have in terms of redesigning and refurbishing the place.
 Wide open spaces and different room sizes are more valuable as they can be easily adjusted to varied requirements.
-The furniture doesn’t need to be too robust or space-confining.
+The furniture doesn’t need to be too robust or confining.
 The design process is very important to maximize the space you own.
-Hence, unless a professional designers help is too expensive, you should really consider hiring a professional designer who knows how to get creative with optimizing the space.
+If you have the budget for it, you should really consider hiring a professional designer who knows how to get creative with optimizing the space.

 Consider the pros and cons of leased and purchased equipment.
 If you don’t have the resources to buy everything, go for rentals, which are an affordable short-term investment.